-The IIRP Graduate School uses the latest version of American Psychological Association (APA) writing style, or APA Style, for presenting ideas and data, formatting papers, and citing sources in student assignments and scholarly publications.
-APA is the most widely-used style guide for academic writing in the social sciences.
+The IIRP Graduate School uses the latest (7th) edition of American Psychological Association (APA) writing style, or APA Style, for presenting ideas and data, formatting papers, and citing sources in student assignments and scholarly publications.
+APA Style is the most widely-used writing style in the social sciences.

 Online tutorial: Basics of 7th edition APA Style.
 Self-paced learning modules cover key components of APA Style.